-In both U.S. second lien intercreditors and European second lien intercreditors, first lien lenders and second lien lenders typically specify the extent to which certain terms of the first lien credit agreement and the second lien credit agreement may not be amended without the consent of the holder of the other lien.
+In both U.S. second lien intercreditors and European second lien intercreditors, first lien lenders and second lien lenders traditionally typically specified the extent to which certain terms of the first lien credit agreement and the second lien credit agreement may not be amended without the consent of the holder of the other lien.
 Amendment restrictions are negotiated on a deal-by-deal basis and may include limitations on increasing pricing and limitations on modifications of maturity date and the introduction of additional events of default and covenants.
-The trend in U.S. second lien intercreditors, in particular in financings of borrowers owned by private equity sponsors, is for no amendment restrictions.
-European second lien intercreditors now tend to follow this U.S. approach.
+The trend in both U.S. and European second lien intercreditors, in particular in financings of borrowers owned by private equity sponsors, is for no amendment restrictions.
+U.S. intercreditors generally require any liens granted to second lien creditors to be granted to first lien creditors on the same basis (and subject to the same subordination arrangement).
+In Europe, a similar principle applies (but this is subject to negotiated exclusions that are consistent with the limitations on the European security packages).

-7. Purchase Options
+.
+Purchase Options